-As you can see in the picture, Lola is quite happy to sit in my lap now.
-A lot of her anxiety around people has dissipated.
+As you can see in the picture, Lola is my friend now.
+A lot of her anxiety around the rest of the family has dissipated as well.
 Occasionally, she even lies on her back and lets us pet her on the belly, which is an extremely vulnerable position for cats.

 2. Don’t force things

 Humans have an innate need for physical contact.
 People who don’t understand cats often wrongly assume that they operate from the same desire.
 Being the enthusiastic and loving pet parents that they are, they will grab and cuddle that cute little ball of fur every chance they get.
 But cats don’t always appreciate such interactions as much as we would think.
 In fact, on many days, they prefer to be in their own solitary space.